 The caseload of maintenance enforcement programs increased in most provinces, based on changes in the number of cases enrolled (excluding ISO-out cases) at the end of the fiscal year (Table 2).
-Compared with March 2002, the caseload in March 2003 was: 2,300 in Prince Edward Island, up 10%; 98,700 in Quebec, up 5%; 173,100 in Ontario, up 1%; and 48,200 in Alberta, up 6%.
-The caseload was fairly stable in British Columbia at 39,900 cases as of March 2003.
-In Saskatchewan, on the other hand, there were 7,700 cases, down 2% from March 2002.
+Compared with March 2003, the caseload in March 2004 was: 2,500 in Prince Edward Island, up 7%; 102,300 in Quebec, up 4%; 176,700 in Ontario, up 2%; and 7,800 in Saskatchewan, up 2%.
+The caseload was fairly stable in British Columbia at 39,800 cases as of March 2004.
+In Alberta, on the other hand, there were 47,000 cases, down 3% from March 2003.
+In New Brunswick, 13,500 cases were enrolled, a 3% increase from April 2003, the first month for which data are available.

 Because the number of cases enrolled in a maintenance enforcement program varies from one month to the next, comparing year-over-year changes in cases enrolled for March may mask a general trend in enrolment.
 Thus, another way of looking at caseload fluctuations over time is by calculating an average monthly count of cases enrolled during the fiscal year and examining how this figure changes over time.
-Results of this analysis confirm that enrolment in maintenance enforcement programs is increasing in 5 of the 6 reporting provinces (Figure 1).
-For example, based on data from Table 2, the average monthly caseload for Ontario was 173,960 in 2002/2003 up about 1% from a figure of 172,940 in 2001/2002.
-Similarly in the other provinces, increases in average caseload ranged from 1% in British Columbia to 9% in Prince Edward Island in 2002/2003.
-With the exception of Alberta, the increases in 2002/2003 were smaller than in the previous year.
-Saskatchewan saw its average caseload decrease by 2% for two consecutive fiscal years.
+Results of this analysis confirm that enrolment in maintenance enforcement programs is increasing in 4 out of 6 provinces (Figure 1).
+For example, based on data from Table 2, the average monthly caseload for Ontario was 175,230 in 2003/2004 up about 1% from a figure of 173,960 in 2002/2003.
+Similarly in the other provinces, increases in average caseload were 1% in Alberta, 4% in Quebec and 8% in Prince Edward Island, increases that were smaller in 2003/2004 than in the previous years.
+Saskatchewan saw its average caseload stabilize, after two consecutive fiscal years of decrease.
+In British Columbia, the average number of cases enrolled declined by 1%.